 After the verification process is completed students are sent an Award Notification to their KC student email.
-A student may view financial aid eligibility at any time via their myKC under
+A student may view financial aid eligibility at any time via their myKC under the Web Advisor/Self Service tab.

 UNDERSTANDING FINANCIAL NEED